NGC 2174

 NGC 2174 (also known as Monkey Head Nebula) is an H II emission nebula located in the constellation Orion and is associated with the open star cluster NGC 2175.
+It was discovered on 6 February 1877 by French astronomer Édouard Stephan.
 It is thought to be located about 6,400 light-years away from Earth.
 The nebula may have formed through hierarchical collapse.